franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 ## Roadmap

-1. Creation a new Spring Boot project with the help of [Spring Initialzr](https://start.spring.io/).
+1. Create a new Spring Boot project with the help of [Spring Initialzr](https://start.spring.io/).
 2. Essential dependencies + best practice boilerplates.

 - 2.1.
 Dependencies.